NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 !! click

 we need a wrapper function to handle receiving arguments.
+This is because ember doesn't have public APIs for tweaking how plain functions are invoked from templates.

-It is intended to "just be a function" though
+It is intended to "just be a function" though, and "making it just work" will be part of the process of implementing starbeam.

 there is nothing magic going on here that a user of this would need to be concerned about.